Palermo

 Road Bike Rental in Palermo with Suggested Itinerary

-Explore Sicily on two wheels with a high-quality alloy road or race bike.
-Choose from a large selection of Italian brands like Bianchi and Atala, as well as international names like Trek and Cannondale.
-Simply provide your height, and we will check for the correct frame size availability for your requested period.
+Sicicla Bike Rental offers a large selection of Alloy Road and Race bikes for your cycling needs.
+You can choose from top Italian brands like Bianchi and Atala, as well as international favorites such as Trek or Cannondale.
+Simply provide us with your height, and we will check if the correct frame size is available for your requested period.

 24 hours From $42